hguerrero/se-offsite-fy26-q2/setup/README.md

 1. Verify realm and client configuration:
    - Login to the admin console
-   - Navigate to "Realms" in the left sidebar
+   - Navigate to "Manage realms" in the left sidebar
    - Confirm "kafka-realm" is listed and select it
    - Go to "Clients" section
    - Verify "kafka-client" exists with:
      - Client authentication: ON
-     - Service accounts enabled: ON
+     - Service accounts roles: checked
-     - Standard flow enabled: ON

 ## Environment Details